ra101/MasquerBot/README.md

 - `unique contraint` prevents duplicacy.
 - Message is first `encrypted` then `steganography` is performed.
 - `ECDSA` is used. which means less time on computation and powerful encryption.
-- `Dynamic URL`: URL changes every `6 hours and 5 minutes`, with `130 char long`, therefore making it impossible to send through any means other then telegram since URL remains unknown to everyone except telegram.
+- `Dynamic URL`: URL changes every `6 hours and 5 minutes`, with `130 char long`, therefore making it impossible to send through any means other than telegram since URL remains unknown to everyone except telegram.
 - `Gunicorn` creates multiple workers hence supporting parallel processing.
 - Process Management: All process are cancelled before starting a new one. `Triggers` are added to delete any process with timestamp older than 10 minutes.
 - Few cool `Easter Eggs` are there as well.